nathanchere/nFMOD/readme.md

 #### vTODO (one day)

 * go through and fix anything TODO
+* change methods like FmodSystem::GetWaveData to get rid of ref/out params
 * get rid of most of the out and ref parameters
 * Nuget distribution: better handle fmodex.dll deployment
 * Go through and update comments from before v0.2 refactor which still